years ago virtually all carpets were made to last a lifetime if cared for

 year old carpets are still in use today in homes all across America, and

-They were made of a heavy gauge NYLON and they survived because they wear like iron.
+They were made of a heavy gauge NYLON.
 All homeowners had to

 everything else, carpets are not made nearly as durable as they once were.
 Today